 During the following holidays some or all businesses are closed and tourist sites will be busier than usual, therefore touring may be affected.

-With a combination of old and new, Myanmar’s capital possesses a peaceful atmosphere with colonial boulevards and tranquil lakes.
-This charming city is thriving by night with bustling streets filled with stalls selling everything from handicraft to cigars.
+With a pleasing combination of old and new, Myanmar’s former capital possesses a peaceful atmosphere with colonial boulevards and tranquil lakes.
+This charming city is thriving by night with bustling streets filled with stalls selling everything from locally made handicrafts to fruits and cigars.

-The UNESCO World Heritage listed city of Bagan was once the glorious capital of the first Empire of Myanmar.
+The city of Bagan was once the glorious capital of the first Empire of Myanmar.
 It is home to over 3,000 ancient temples and pagodas and is also the centre for the manufacturing of lacquerware.

-Stretching just over 5km wide and 100km long, this water paradise is inhabited by over 200 villages constructed on stilts.
-Visitors can witness the daily lives of the locals, including the ‘leg rowers’ who row their fishing boats with one leg.
+Stretching just over 10km wide and 22km long, this water paradise is inhabited by over 200 villages constructed on stilts.
+Visitors can witness the daily lives of the locals, including the ‘leg rowers’ who row their fishing boats with oars attached to one leg.